 When does it make sense to pay off debt before saving?

-As you lay out your plans for your financial wellness, It's important that you have money saved in an emergency fund (3 to 6 months or more of basic expenses).
-Or at least, have a small rainy day fund of $500 to $1,000 to start.
+This should contain 3 to 6 months or more of basic expenses.
+You should at the very least have a small rainy day fund of $500 to $1,000 to start.

-If you are just getting started with your debt pay off journey and you already have some savings in place, that's great!
-In this scenario, it may make sense for you to pause on saving more and instead focus on aggressively paying down your high-interest debt.
+If you are just getting started with your debt pay-off journey and you already have some savings in place, that's great!
+In this scenario, it may make sense for you to pause saving more and instead focus on aggressively paying down your high-interest debt.

 Already having savings put aside means you already have a buffer in the event an emergency or an unplanned circumstance occurs.
 If your savings adequately covers what you need for your emergency fund needs and short-term goals, you may decide to use some of it to pay down your debt.
 Especially if the interest on your debt far exceeds the interest on your savings.